Charles Duguid: Aborigines' Advancement League of South Australia

 In 1938, Sydney activists Jack Patten and others were staging protests in Sydney.
 In Adelaide, a group of non-Aboriginal women representing other organisations, initiated and presided over by Phyllis Duguid, formed a new association, the League for the Protection and Advancement of Aboriginal and Half-caste Women.
 When the Aborigines' Protection League disbanded in 1946, it donated its remaining funds to the women's organisation, which then opened membership to men and became known as the Aborigines' Advancement League of South Australia (AALSA), or possibly just Aborigines' Advancement League (AAL), in 1950.
 Duguid was president from 1951 to 1961 (and Phyllis held this role from 1966 to 1971).
 Under his presidency the AALSA became a platform for Aboriginal voices.
 People like Lowitja O'Donoghue and other former Colebrook Home residents joined the League in the early 1950s, to fight for entry into professions such as teaching and nursing for the women, and apprenticeships for the men.
-O'Donaghue, Grace Lester, Muriel Brumbie and Faith Coulthard had all applied to train as nurses at the Royal Adelaide Hospital and been turned down.
+O'Donoghue, Grace Lester, Muriel Brumbie, and Faith Coulthard had all applied to train as nurses at the Royal Adelaide Hospital and been turned down.
 Duguid was outraged, and this and the need for a hostel to house Aboriginal people in the city drove the public meeting which he arranged in the Adelaide Town Hall on 31 August 1953, which was addressed by five Aboriginal people (George Rankin, Mona Paul, Peter Tilmouth, Ivy Mitchell, and Geoff Barnes) speaking of their personal experiences of discrimination.
 The meeting resulted in a great increase in membership of the League and a big boost in funds for the hostel.